 “I’m not her girlfriend,” Grace spat and walked away.

 Inevitably, we had a fight.
 “Guys LIKE it when they find out we’re together.
 They harass us even more.
 Just say you have a boyfriend.”
-I knew her way of combating sexist heteronormative culture was more effective and realistic, but it crushed me.
+I knew her method was more effective and realistic, but it crushed me.
 Somehow, it was okay to kiss me in front of a crowd, but claiming me as hers in front of one man terrified her.

 Grace had a following of men courting her.
 One was a particularly juicy Greek man.
 I wasn’t as thrilled at the prospect of a threesome as they were, but I agreed.
 When we were lying side by side, as he fingered both of us, in between breaths, she turned to me and said, “I love you.”
 It sounds weird, but it was one of the most romantic, intimate moments we had.
 We were used to being on display: it didn’t feel sincere despite the intruder, it felt sincere because it was how we had grown together, always under the gaze of others.